fernanda-rabacal/AvenantChat/README.md

   #### Backend

-  🇺🇸 Make sure to make a connection to MongoDb using the credentials on the .env file.
+  🇺🇸 Make sure to make a connection to Postgres using the credentials on the .env file.
   Enter the backend folder on terminal and run:

-  🇧🇷 Certifique-se de fazer a conexão com o MongoDB usando as credenciais do arquivo .env.
+  🇧🇷 Certifique-se de fazer a conexão com o Postgres usando as credenciais do arquivo .env.
   Entre na pasta do backend pelo terminal e execute:

   ##### `npm install` to install the dependencies / para instalar as dependencias.